realm/summer-of-swift/projects/crump.md

 ## Description

-Crump is an arcade game with 80s style play based around OS X, keyboard input, and SpriteKit.
+Crump is an arcade game with 80s style play based around OS X, keyboard input, tmx (Tiled) tile maps, and SpriteKit.
 The exact details of the gameplay are still a work in progress but enemy avoidance, constant movement withn a grid, and collection will be its essential elements.

 ## Project Location